msabir10/School_District_Analysis/README.md

 The overall passing percentage for Thomas High School fell to 65% The overall passing percentage for the entire district fell to 64.9% Thomas High School was no longer included on the list of top five schools.

-When the ninth graders' of Thomas High School had their scores omitted from the calculations, the following changes occured:

 The overall passing percentages of Thomas High School decreased by 0.11% The average scores of Thomas High School for math and reading increased by 0.06 For the spending range of $630-644 per student, the overall passing percentage decreased by 0.1%